fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v2.2.0/Set-AzureRmVMChefExtension.md

 This command adds a Chef extension to a Windows virtual machine named WindowsVM001.
 When the virtual machine starts, Chef bootstraps the virtual machine to run Apache.

-### Example 2: Add a Cchef extension to a Linux virtual machineC
+### Example 2: Add a Chef extension to a Linux virtual machine
 ```
 PS C:\>Set-AzureRmVMChefExtension -ResourceGroupName "ResourceGroup002" -VMName "LinuxVM001" -ValidationPem "C:\my-org-validator.pem" -ClientRb "C:\client.rb" -RunList "Apache" -Linux
 ```